looeee/discoverthreejs-site/markdown/book/first-steps/world-app.md

 When writing modular JavaScript, each file is a module.
 So, we may refer to a module by its file name, for example, _**main.js**_, or simply as the _main_ module.
 An important part of modular software design is choosing the structure and names of your modules.
 Open up the inline code editor and you'll see that all the files required for this chapter have already been created, although they're all empty to begin with.
 If you like, hit the comparison toggle to view the completed code, otherwise, try completing the modules yourself while you read.

-_There's an entire chapter of the appendices dedicated to {{< link path="/book/appendix/javascript-modules/" title="JavaScript modules" >}}.
+_There's an entire chapter of the appendices dedicated to [JavaScript modules]({{< relref "/book/appendix/javascript-modules" >}} "JavaScript modules").
 If this subject is new to you, now would be a good time to check it out._

 ## The Web Page and the World App